An Energy Performance Certificate (EPC) gives information on how energy efficient a building is and how it could be improved.

 - renting a building to a new tenant

-If you sell or rent and you don't provide an EPC, or include the building's energy rating if advertising it, you could be fined a minimum of £500.
+If you sell or rent and you do not provide an EPC, or include the building's energy rating if advertising it, you could be fined a minimum of £500.

-There are certain types of buildings that don't need an EPC.
+There are certain types of buildings that do not need an EPC.
 These are:

 - standalone buildings (other than homes) with a useful floor area of less than 50 square metres

-- temporary buildings which are planned to be used for two years or less
+- temporary buildings which are planned to be used for 2 years or less

 - buildings with a low energy demand (non-residential agricultural buildings or workshops)